 [ Q ] It seems you have always been an easy gainer in terms of muscle mass and strength.
 What would you recommend to someone who is finding it hard to pack on muscle?

-nutrition, pretty much.
+- It's all about nutrition, pretty much.
 I've been working with Tom, and all the things I thought and said before weren't totally wrong, but they were pretty much just scratching the surface - mediocre, you know.

 I know much more now from listening to him.
 I recommend finding someone who can help you with nutrition, and taking it from there.